Nanoco: Cadmium-Free Quantum Dots

 There is a move towards legislation that restricts or prohibits the use of heavy metals in products such electrical and electronic equipment.
 In Europe, the restricted metals include cadmium, mercury, lead and hexavalent chromium.
 Cadmium is restricted 10-fold more than the other heavy metals, to 0.01% or 100 ppm by weight of homogeneous material.
 There are similar regulations in place, or soon to be implemented, worldwide including in Norway, Switzerland, China, Japan, South Korea and California.

 Cadmium and other restricted heavy metals used in conventional quantum dots are of a major concern in commercial applications.
 For QDs to be commercially viable in many applications they must not contain cadmium or other restricted elements.
 In response to a push from customers not to include cadmium in household electronics products, Nanoco has developed a range of CFQD® quantum dots, free of any regulated heavy metals.
 These materials show bright emission in the visible and near-infra-red region of the spectrum.

 Nanoco has developed a patented "molecular seeding" method of QD synthesis.
 Unlike "high temperature dual injection" methods of QD synthesis, the molecular seeding method circumvents the need for a high temperature injection step by utilising molecules of a molecular cluster compound to act as nucleation sites for nanoparticle growth.
 To maintain particle growth, further precursor additions are made at moderate temperatures until the desired QD size is reached.
 The process can easily be scaled to large volumes, and is used to produce Nanoco's CFQD® heavy metal-free quantum dots.
 While the molecular seeding process lends itself to III-V quantum dots, it can be used to produce a wide range of nanoparticle materials.

 Sensing

-Quantum dots can be use in the sensor industry to extend the range of current CMOS image sensors out into the near-infrared (NIR) and short-wavelength infrared (SWIR) range of wavelengths.
+Quantum dots can be used in the sensor industry to extend the range of current CMOS image sensors out into the near-infrared (NIR) and short-wavelength infrared (SWIR) range of wavelengths.
 Quantum dots can be tuned for specific absorption bands by adjusting the size of the particle and simply applying a layer onto the surface of a CMOS image sensor extends its sensitivity range out to this region.
 Extending this range allows the sensors to maintain the small pixel size of CMOS image sensors compared to other expensive technology in the NIR region, allowing for higher resolution camera devices at a much cheaper cost.

 Applications for NIR and SWIR CMOS image sensors are wide-ranging and include biometric facial recognition, optical diagnostics, LiDAR and night vision.